 The M31 is close to the Polaris, which means it’s visible almost all year!
 But the best time to photograph it on the Northern Hemisphere is from late Summer to Winter when the galaxy is high on the sky.
 Generally, the lower the designated photography object is in the sky, the more work you will have in post-processing, and the worse effects you will have.
 Higher the object – less atmosphere, less light pollution.
 So reserve some time during August to December and shoot the Andromeda galaxy then.

-Astrophotography equipment for the M31
+Astrophotography Equipment for Photographing the M31

 Cooled, expensive astronomical CCD cameras are not needed!
-Andromeda galaxy, thanks to its brightness, is a perfect astrophotography target for simple DSLR and mirrorless cameras!
+Andromeda galaxy, thanks to its brightness, is a perfect astrophotography target for simple DSLR and mirrorless cameras.
 Almost every Canon, Nikon, Fuji, Olympus, Panasonic, and many other cameras from this decade can perfectly capture this galaxy.
 So don’t rush to the photo store, use what you already have.

 If you don’t yet have any photography gear and you are looking for some advice, then check out my beginner astrophotography equipment guide.